anis-bougrine/Linux_kernel_driver/README.md

-# Linux_kernel_driver
+# Custom Linux kernel driver

-Linux kernel driver structure
+In this Repository I'm developing a GPIO Linux kernel driving where I customize the file operations API to expose a more user friendly interface.